cdiazbas/inspectorch/README.md

 ## Installation

-Create a conda environment (recommended):
+Create a conda environment (recommended) if you don't have one already:

 ```bash
 conda create -n inspectorch python